It's Time for Slayer to Die

 Welcome to Metalhead, Noisey's biweekly metal column.
 Twice a month, writer Chris Krovatin will shine a light into the dark, bloody corners of heavy metal culture through his own nerdy, twisted lens.

 For most heavy metal fans, it all boils down to one band.
 Maybe it’s the band whose album started you off when your counselor lent you their album at summer camp, or the guys behind the show that changed your life forever.
-It might not even your current favorite band—there might be others who since then who dethroned them in your heart.
+It might not even your current favourite band—there might be others who since then who dethroned them in your heart.
 But at the end of the day, this band defines what metal is for you.

 For me, that band is Slayer, the nastiest of thrash metal’s classic Big Four.
 Steeped in Satan, madness, and riffs that sound like the spires on medieval churches, Slayer will forever be the soundtrack for my daily fight against the world.
 This is because Slayer, like me, is not for everyone; their obsessions with evils both biblical (Hell, damnation, the end of the world) and tangible (battle, serial murder, the horrors of the Third Reich) combine to form a scathing depiction of society that scares away weekend warriors and puts off anyone who considers themselves a grown-up (sucker).
-Slayer are my heart, still beating in the hands of the armored skeleton who just tore it out and held it aloft over a flaming trash can.
+Slayer are my heart, still beating in the hands of the armoured skeleton who just tore it out and held it aloft over a flaming trash can.

 So when Slayer announced earlier this year that they—Tom Araya, Kerry King, and newer recruits Gary Holt and Paul Bostaph, both veterans of fellow Big Four thrashers Exodus—was embarking on one final world-spanning tour before calling it quits, you might think I was crushed.